candlepin/candlepin/MEAD-HOWTO.md

   done
   #end raw
   ```
 * Do not use line continuations (i.e. ending a line with '\')!
   Cheetah doesn't like them for some reason.
+* Do not use non-ASCII characters anywhere in the Cheetah template (including
+  names with non-ASCII characters in the changelog.)
+I ran into difficulties
+  with the template failing to render when non-ASCII characters appeared in it.
 * Always surround the entire `%changelog` section in `#raw` and `#end raw` tags
   so that people's changelog entries won't break the template.